ranjitprakash1986/module-progress-dashboard/README.md

 # Module Progress Dashboard
 >
-> Authors: Ranjit Sundaramurthi
+> Authors: Ranjit Sundaramurthi, UBC
+> Reviewers: Alison Myers, UBC

 ## About

 An open-source Dashboard to visualize the student progress on courses.
+The intended stakeholders are administrators/instructors who are interested in tracking the status of students' progress on courses taught through the Canvas platform.

+## Objective
-The primary users are administrators who manage large non-academic courses.
-The stakeholders for the Dashboard are admins/instructors while the subjects are the students enrolled in courses.
-Each instructor might create multiple courses.
-Each course in turn has several modules which are in turn comprised of items.
-These items may be of the type Page, Discussion, Video or Quiz etc. A module is said to be completed for a specific student when he/she has completed the designated requirements of items underneath it.
-Note that depending on the item type, the requirement may be different and often the item might be optional.
+The Dashboard enables the users to draw immediate insights into the status at different granular levels.
+The data source is downloaded using (module-progress)[https://github.com/saud-learning-services/module-progress] scripts to interact with the (Canvas LMS REST API)[https://canvas.instructure.com/doc/api/index.html].
+Each general structure of the data is as follows, Each instructor might teach multiple courses.
+Each course in comprised of several modules which in turn have several items.
+These items may be of different types - Page, Discussion, Video, Quiz etc. A module is said to be completed for a specific student when he/she has completed the designated required items underneath it.
+Note that depending on the item type, the requirement may be different and often the item might be completely optional.

 The Dashboard provides the users the following insights:

-* The progress of the students at course level.
-* Each course is comprised of multiple modules.
-The Dashboard provides the user an understanding as to which module are the students currently working on.
-The progress of the students on the modules may also enable the instructors to decide whether the course should be designed in a sequential fashion or made flexible.
-* Completion percentage of a module amongst all students enrolled in the course.
-* Completion percentage of a student across different modules in the course.
+* Percentage of student completion of modules within a course.
+* Average completion time (days) for modules within a course.
+* Percentage completion progression over time based on user defined time period selection.
-* Completion percentage of a student across different items in a module.
+* Percentage of student completion of required items within a module.
-* Completion percentage of an item amongst all students in a module.
+* Student-wise review of module and items for a selected course.

 ## Layout

 The Dashboard is comprised of two tabs to segment into two distinct sections.
 The first tab provides the user with Course specific information at the module hierarchy level.
-The second tab provides the user with Course and Module specific information at the item hierarch level.
+The second tab provides the user with Course and Module specific information at the item hierarchy level.

 The top of the Dashboard has two overall filters: by Course and by Student.
 By default, the first Course (alphabetically) and All students are selected.